Black mental health matters: what does breaking the stigma look like?

 4. Asking for help and helping others when you can.

 This goes back to having a safe space, once there is a safe that is established then people will likely be more open to asking for help.
 Like I've said before: asking for help does not make you weak, does not make you less self-sufficient, does not make you less of a man or anything else.
 Asking for help makes you human.
-Once you get the help you need, you then have the knowledge and resources to help others because you have a clearer understanding of mental health and the affects of mental illnesses.
+Once you get the help you need, you then have the knowledge and resources to help others because you have a clearer understanding of mental health and the effects of mental illnesses.

 There's is so much more that can be said on this topic, but I just wanted to scratch the surface.
 To the black community: your mental health matters and should be taken seriously.
 Let's continue to break the stigma.